gvwilson/sdxjs/file-backup/index.md

 <%- include('/inc/erase.html', {file: 'hash-existing-promise.js', key: 'helpers'}) %>

 ::: continue
-Notice that this function uses `Promise.all` to wait for the operations on all of the files in the list to complete before going on to the next step.
+This function uses `Promise.all` to wait for the operations on all of the files in the list to complete before going on to the next step.
-A different design would combine stat, read, and hash into a single step so that each file would be handled independently and there would be only one `Promise.all` at the end to bring them all together.
+A different design would combine stat, read, and hash into a single step so that each file would be handled independently and use one `Promise.all` at the end to bring them all together.
 :::

 The first two helper functions that `hashExisting` relies on